Hicks Hall, Building 53, Suite 2800Phone: (904) 620-2920Fax: (904) 620-2469E-mail: email@example.com

 A late payment fee is assessed if you have a balance on your account that is not covered by pending aid or deferment.
 You will be assessed a late payment fee for any of the following:

 Financial aid begins disbursing aid the third week of the semester.
-After financial aid has posted to your account creating a credit balance, the Cashier’s Office will begin the refund process, which takes three or more business days before the funds are directly deposited into your bank account.
+After financial aid has posted to your account creating a credit balance, the Student Financial Services Office will begin the refund process, which takes three or more business days before the funds are directly deposited into your bank account.

 It is University Policy for (all) students to enroll in direct deposit.